rmulley/care-plan-calculator/README.md

 A simple golang web application that can be run locally or via Docker (preferred).

+## Approach
+I used this project as an opportunity to try and leverage AI as much as possible.
+Specifically I used Cursor and attempted to solve as many problems as possible with AI prompts.
+I resorted to writing code manually as necessary, usually to fix bugs or add test cases to both validate the codebase and enable better AI prompts.

+In the future I would add more test coverage.
+Specifically tests for the API routes on the back-end and ideally some kind of automated acceptance tests via the front-end.

 ## Features

 - **Vue.js Spreadsheet Interface**: Interactive 10x10 to 100x26 spreadsheet